himanshuraj18/H1B-Work-Visa-Approval/README.md

 Data set description :
 Using official statistics we were able to find the datasets for H1B approval , and we selected the dataset for the year 2019 .
 There were over 260 features recorded in that, and the target variable was CASE_STATUS.
 Some of the major attributes included Job title , employer name , wage , employment duration, renewal  and so on…

+## Final Results

+A complete report of all findings and model performances can be viewed [here](Final Report.pdf)